 THE FUTURE OF METAL CHURCH

-Going back to Metal Church again, you are now doing these few festival things in Europe but what you are going to do after those shows?
+Going back to Metal Church again, you are now doing these few festival things in Europe, but what are you going to do after those shows?

-It’s a perfect lineup actually.
+It’s a perfect lineup, actually.

 Many older metal bands say that Europe is the place to be for metal bands because the whole genre is totally dead in the States.
 Do you agree with that?